 17.46.050 Lot line adjustment—Final processing.

-A. When a lot line adjustment application has received tentative approval from the county surveyor or, on appeal, from the board of supervisors, the applicant shall, within two hundred seventy-five days from the date of approval, provide the director of public works with an appropriate deed(s) consistent with the tentative approval and demonstrating compliance with all approval standards for lot line adjustments.
+A. When a lot line adjustment application has received tentative approval from the county surveyor the applicant shall, within two hundred seventy-five days from the date of approval, provide the director of public works with an appropriate deed(s) consistent with the tentative approval and demonstrating compliance with all approval standards for lot line adjustments.
 In the event a tentative approval by the county surveyor is appealed and the appeal is subsequently withdrawn prior to a hearing, the time for filing the deed(s) shall be tolled and extended for a period equal to the number of days between the filing of the appeal and its withdrawal in writing.
 The deed(s) shall clearly describe each of the resultant parcels and shall contain the express statement of intent by the grantor to eliminate any underlying boundary lines consistent with the requirements of Civil Code Section 1093.
 No record of survey shall be required unless required by Business and Professions Code Section 8762.

 B. Whenever any of the affected parcels are or will be subject to a lien for real property taxes or special assessments collected as real property taxes which are not yet payable, the applicant shall prepay to the treasurer/tax collector, or provide the treasurer/tax collector with security for the prepayment of, real property taxes and the current installment of principal and interest on all special assessments collected as taxes, which as of the date the lot line adjustment is recorded will be a lien against the property but which are not yet payable.